khasanthika/statistics-blog1/_posts/2025-03-20-Data Visualization.md

 ---

 ### Line Graphs
-Line graphs display data points connected by straight lines, illustrating trends over time or continuous data.
-They are useful for showing changes and trends in variables.
+Line graphs display data points connected by straight lines, illustrating trends over time.
+They are useful for showing changes and trends in quantitative variables.
 To read and understand a line graph, the x-axis represents the independent variable (e.g., time), while the y-axis represents the dependent variable.
 The line connects data points, showing the trend or pattern of the data.
 The slope of the line indicates the rate of change over time, allowing viewers to observe whether a value is increasing, decreasing, or remaining constant.

 #### Misleading Line Graph
 Consider a line graph depicting annual temperatures, where the y-axis ranges from 30°C to 35°C instead of starting from zero.
 This narrow range exaggerates the temperature variations, making it seem like the changes are much more dramatic than they actually are.